-The award consists of a certificate and an honorarium.
+The award consists of a memento and an honorarium.
 The award will be given annually (if appropriate).

 This award is open to any faculty member in the College of Engineering, including regular, research, teaching, and special faculty, who has been a faculty member in the College of Engineering for at least 10 years, not necessarily continuously.

-- at least five but no more than ten letters of support from CMU (current or former) graduate students and faculty that address one or more of the following:
+- letters of reference (at least five and no more than ten) from current or former Carnegie Mellon graduate students and/or faculty that address one or more of the following

 - detail how the nominee's mentorship contributed to their development

 - describe their observation of the nominee's mentoring and how it has contributed to the development of graduate students and/or junior faculty